Where does Penang Hokkien come from? (5 February, 2017)

 Nyonya porcelain, though used by the affluent Baba Nyonyas, were mostly made in China (8 October, 2009)

 During the golden years of tin mining, the medium of instruction for the Chinese children were either English or the local Chinese languages such as Hokkien and Teochew.
+If they are taught in Hokkien or Teochew, what it means is that the students learned to read Literary Chinese which they pronounced in the literary reading of their own language.
+For Hokkien, that would be the literary reading of Hokkien, which is often different from everyday Hokkien.
 Many of the Chinese schools in Penang such as the Penang Chinese Girls High School and Han Chiang High School originally taught in these languages.

 The use of Mandarin as medium of instruction among Chinese children began only in the early 20th century, particularly after exposure to Dr Sun Yat Sen, culminating with the Chinese Revolution that ended Qing rule.
 For much of the 19th century, most Penang Baba Nyonyas continued to "Look West", sending their children to English schools, whereas the Sinkheks largely sent theirs to Chinese schools.